pierfrancesco/adventure-cap_italy_st/README.md

 ## How to modify it

 The entry point is `pages/index.js`.
-Since there you can easily retrieve how the game flow, however everything begins with
+Since there you can easily retrieve how the game flow, however, everything begins with
 ```javascript
 useEffect(() => {
   setPlayer(initPlayer(setModalMessage));
   //...
 });
 ```
 Where `initPlayer` retrieves or creates a new Player instance.
-Following this function you can see how the whole init flow works.
+Following this function, you can see how the whole init flow works.

 ## Features